 A CITY NUISANCE.-Some five or six weeks ago, Superintendent Hodson, of the City police, complained to the municipal authorities that so dreadful an odour proceeded from a chimney at the City Gasworks, Whitefriars, that the health of the constables on duty was seriously affected, and he was obliged to change them to other beats to enable them to recover from the poisonous influence of the gas.
-On a particular evening, the smell was so powerful that it spread as far as the Old Bailey.
+On a particular evening, the smell was so powerful that it spread as far as-the Old Bailey.
 The superintendent added that he understood the stench arose from an attempt to destroy by fire the refuse of the gasworks.
-The subject was referred to Dr. Letheby, who, as the result of his inquiries, states that the proprietors of the works have done all in their power to avoid bad smells, but that they have not succeeded.
+The subject was referred to Dr. Letheby, who, as the result of his inquiries, states that the proprie tors of the works have done all in their power to avoid bad smells, but that they have not succeeded.
 He recommends the removal of all such factories from the neighbourhood of London.
 After some discussion, it was unanimously agreed to refer the matter to the General Purposes Committee, with instructions to take a legal opinion as to the power of the court to deal with the works as a public and injurious nuisance.

 THE AGAPEMONE.-A public meeting, numerously attended, has been held in the Assize-hall, Bridgewater, to hear an address from the Rev. D. W. Pennell in reference to the Princeites.
-The speaker severely con-demned "Brother Prince's" principles.
+The speaker severely condemned "Brother Prince's" principles.
 Though a married man, he had openly avowed adultery, and had quoted St. Paul as his authority.
 In four years no less than fourteen of the inmates of the Agapemone had effected their escape.
 The meeting unanimously passed a resolution condemnatory of the institution, and in favour of its being placed under the supervision of a properly constituted authority.

-CICERUACCHIO.-The Austrian Gazette of Vienna has made the following discovery:-"Ciceruacchio is not dead; he is at Constantinople, and is in a very brilliant situation.
+CICERUACCHIO.-The Austrian Gazette of Vienna has made the following discovery: -"Ciceruacchie is not dead; he is at Constantinople, and is in a very brilliant situation.
 Some of his countrymen and one of his domestics have brought this news to Toulon.
-During the war in the Crimea, he was engaged in the wine trade in Balaklava, and afterwards at Sebastopol, and he gained a great deal of money.
+During the war in the Crimea, he was engaged in the wine trade in Balaklava, and afterwards at Sebastopol, and he gained | But all got safely home. m is uninsured.

+Institution of Mechanical Engineers.-This in- hopes soon to see him."

 His wife resides at Rome, and hopes soon to see him."

 It would be unwise, we fear, to place much dependence on this statement.